wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==

+= 0.7 =
+* added tweet and FB share on plugin settings.

 = 0.6 =
 * Better TinyMce Editor (the toolbar button get active only if the cursor is on a .mp3 link.